Thousand Islands Bridge: Border crossing

 The Thousand Islands Border Crossing connects the towns of Alexandria Bay, New York, and Ivy Lea, Ontario, at the Thousand Islands Bridge.

 It is the westernmost of the three St. Lawrence River crossings, and is very busy, with up to two-hour waits in the summer.
 The US border station at Alexandria Bay is sometimes called Thousand Islands.
 The Canada border station of Lansdowne is sometimes called Gananoque, for the nearby town where international ferry service is provided.
 These border stations are also responsible for inspecting vessel traffic between the countries.
 The US has seasonal vessel inspection stations on Heart Island and at Cape Vincent, New York, and Canada has seasonal vessel inspection stations at Rockport, Ontario, and Gananoque, Ontario.
 Both Canada Border Services Agency (CBSA) and the U.S. Customs and Border Protection (CBP) travel to selected ports and marinas on request for inspections.

 History

 The entire Thousand Islands Bridge system took sixteen months to build, beginning with a ground-breaking on April 30, 1937.
 Completed ten weeks ahead of schedule, the bridges opened on August 18, 1938, with the ribbon cut by President Franklin D. Roosevelt and Prime Minister William Lyon Mackenzie King.
 Its total cost was $3.05 million (equivalent to $ million in dollars).

 Shortly after opening, the bridge displayed aerodynamic oscillation problems that were quickly corrected via structural upgrades.

 In its first year of operation, over 118,000 vehicles crossed the bridge.
-Today, annual crossings exceed 2,000,000 vehicles.
+As of 2019, annual crossings exceeded 2,000,000 vehicles.